12/26/16

 Rear ammo racks in Merkava 3

-Another noticeable advantage was the ability of the crew to escape via the rear hatch, safe from small arms fire.
+Another noticeable advantage was the ability of the crew to move in and out via the rear hatch, safe from small arms fire and other hazards that would be more threatening to a crew more slowly sliding through a hatch on top of a tank 2-3 meters tall.
 If the tank was immobilized, pierced, or in any way mission-incapable, the crew would be able to escape safely and live another day.
 This, knowing that it takes more time and more effort to train a crew than it does to build a single tank, and knowing that crew experience is invaluable.

 Rear escape hatch weighs 500kg but opened with 1 finger